openharmony/docs/en/readme/distributed-data-management.md

     -   **Result set**

-        A set of query results used to access the data.
+        A set of query results used to access data.
 You can access the required data in a result set in flexible modes.

     -   **SQLite database**